-ScanaTemp: A New Way to Make Food Banks COVID-19 Safe
+ScanaTemp: A New Way to Make Food Banks Safe

 In this context, safety protocols such as social distancing, temperature scans and the wearing of face coverings, become especially challenging to enforce.
 Staff members are already busy addressing the needs of a much higher number of visitors than usual, while also trying to ensure their own protection from COVID-19.
 Additional risks of spreading the virus come from the voluntary nature of non-profits like these, where operations are run by a variety of employees, volunteers, and vendors who are often from different parts of town, increasing exposure.

 One of the earliest adopters of ScanaTemp was a food pantry and soup kitchen in Pennsylvania.
 “It is critical to our ability to serve those in need that we continue onsite operations,” says Suzan, the director of the organization.
-“ScanaTemp gives us the assurance that anyone with acute COVID-19 symptoms will be discovered before they enter.”
+“ScanaTemp gives us the assurance that anyone with elevated temperature will be discovered before they enter.”

 This food bank sought to adhere to the county requirement of measuring temperatures upon entry but struggled to carry this out in an effective manner that did not overly inconvenience staff, visitors, or overly expose staff to large numbers of people.
 They began using ScanaTemp to read the temperatures of those entering the premises in July 2020 and found it to be the perfect solution to their problem.

 “ScanaTemp has become an effective tool for quickly and safely determining if it is safe for an employee, volunteer or vendor to enter,” Suzan says.
 “No longer does an employee have to be assigned to scan those entering; ScanaTemp does this for us.”